 Cargo ships can be further classified into liners and tramp ships.
 Some cargo ships have a fixed route and a routine to follow.
 They have charged tariffs and are called cargo liners.
 Vessels that do not follow such schedule are known as tramp ships.

-Several users charter them on contract basis for the transportation of goods.
-They are mainly used by small shipping companies who do not have enough fleet to run private liner voyages.
+Several users charter them on a contract basis for the transportation of goods.
+They are mainly used by small shipping companies that do not have enough fleet to run private liner voyages.
 Some cargoes can also take in passengers and thus any ship that is capable of carrying above 12 passengers in addition to the load that it is already carrying is called a passenger-cum-cargo-liner.

 In the past, the sea was not ruled in the same way as the land.
-Hence piracy was rampant.
+Hence, piracy was rampant.
 The cargo ships were supposed to have been used since the B.C. era, but organized transport came much later.
 To combat piracy these ships were heavily armed.

 Sometimes even combat ships accompanied these ships to protect them from pirates in case there was a huge amount of cargo or if the goods happened to be precious.
 Thankfully with the waterways coming under jurisdiction piracy is no longer an issue.
 But what has become an issue is pollution.

 Cargo ships run on bunker fuel, or what is commonly known as Heavy Fuel Oil, which contains extremely high concertation of sulfur, higher than diesel.
 Hence the level of pollution is increasing.
-As of today, 278 million tonnes of bunker fuel is consumed per year and that number is expected to rise to 500 by the year 2020.
+As of today, 278 million tonnes of bunker fuel are consumed per year and that number is expected to rise to 500 by the year 2020.